Berlin

 Encapsulated Mass Timber

-Sprinklered:
+Sprinklered: No

 "Because the building is comprised of a wooden structure, the escape route had to be constructed in reinforced concrete and set apart from the main building.
 The open gap gives each apartment a third facade and allows for more flexible interior spaces, thanks to the separation of the stairwell.
 Moreover, the access via a footbridge is pushed into the urban space and thus emphasized.
 On three floors, the apartments are accessed via generous, recessed open spaces, which enhances the sense of possessing one’s own floor and home in the city."